thijstriemstra/garduino/README.md

 | Rain | YL-83 | Outside | 1 |

 Readings from the sensors are sent to a MQTT server over WiFi (if available).
-Data and time is stored in a battery-powered DS3231 realtime clock.

 ## Wiring